natenka/pyneng-book-en/docs/source/book/04_data_structures/5_lists.rst

     In [8]: list3[::-1]
     Out[8]: ['word', 4.0, 20, 1]

-You can reverse the list by reverse() method:
+You can reverse list by reverse() method:

 .. code:: python